-For those potential patient that do not know me yet, please know that I really dislike the term "TMJ."
+For those potential patients who do not know me yet, please know that I really dislike the term "TMJ."
 Why?
-Because it is an anatomical part of everyone's anatomy and it is not a diagnosis.
+Because it is an anatomical part of everyone's anatomy and is not a diagnosis.
 A doctor telling you that you have "TMJ" is like a doctor telling you that you have "knee."
-TMJ stands for temporomandibular joint, which is the joint that attaches the jaw bone called the mandible to the skull.
-So, if TMJ is not a diagnosis, then what is the diagnosis for people that suffer a lot of pain in the jaw?
+TMJ stands for temporomandibular joint, which is the joint that attaches the jawbone called the mandible to the skull.
+So, if TMJ is not a diagnosis, what is the diagnosis for people who suffer a lot of pain in the jaw?
 The pain is usually due to myalgia, which is a fancy way of saying muscle pain.
 What is a good treatment for muscle pain?
 I like to start by having my patients stretch using the gentle jaw, which is a passive jaw stretching device I invented.
-If that does not help enough, then patients can elect to try trigger point injections, which involves injecting plain lidocaine into the painful muscles to see if that provides a benefit.
-If it does help but it doesn't last long, the procedure can be repeated.
-If it doesn't last longer with the second treatment, then Botox is the next treatment option.
+If that does not help enough, patients can elect to try trigger point injections, which involve injecting plain lidocaine into the painful muscles to see if that provides a benefit.
+The procedure can be repeated if it does help but doesn't last long.
+Botox is the next option if it doesn't last longer with the second treatment.

-There are four main muscles that close the jaw, which are the superficial masseter, deep masseter, temporalis, and the medial pterygoid.
-The medial pterygoid does not always contribute to the pain patients feel so it does not always need to be injected with Botox.
-If it does not need to be injected, then I follow the protocol shown in the image to the right.
+Four main muscles close the jaw: the superficial masseter, deep masseter, temporalis, and medial pterygoid.
+The medial pterygoid does not always contribute to the pain patients feel, so it does not always need to be injected with Botox.
+If it does not need to be injected, I follow the protocol in the image to the right.
 Each yellow dot represents 5 units of Botox.
-Four locations of the temporalis muscle, and six locations between the superficial masseter and the deep masseter are injected.
+Four locations of the temporalis muscle and six locations between the superficial masseter and the deep masseter are injected.
 The total is ten locations of 5 units each, which is 50 units of Botox.
-Since Botox should be injected symmetrically, a 100 units of Botox is needed, and is standard when treating pain from myalgia.
+Since Botox should be injected symmetrically, 100 units of Botox is needed and is standard when treating pain from myalgia.

 Learn about the muscle referral patterns of the muscles that refer pain into teeth.